Howard University Graduate Program in Atmospheric Science (HUPAS)

 Climate Change – Atmospheric Dynamics

-Numerical analysis of global and regional climate change from natural and human influences, including atmospheric variability and interactions using global climate models.
+Numerical analysis of global and regional climate change from natural and human influences using climate models.

 Profs.
 Ajoku, Chiao, Das, & Ichoku